exercism/python/concepts/lists/about.md

  [0, 0, 0, 0, 0, 0, 0, 'X']]
 ```

-But as mentioned earlier, lists are containers of _references_, so there is a second layer of potential complicaton.
+As mentioned earlier, lists are containers of _references_, so there is a second layer of potential complication.
 If a list contains variables, objects, or nested data structures, those second-level references **will not be copied** via `shallow_copy` or slice.
 Mutating the underlying objects will then affect _any and all_ copies, since each `list` object only contains _references pointing to_ the contained elements.

 ```python
 from pprint import pprint